Managing Partner: C. C. William McGee, Chief Executive Officer

 Number of partners: 38

-Gallivan White Boyd (GWB) is a leading litigation law firm in the Southeast.
-Founded more than seventy years ago in Greenville, South Carolina, the firm’s attorneys serve clients its four offices.
-The firm frequently represents corporations, businesses, and individual clients in complex business and commercial disputes, insurance matters, arbitration, and litigation.
-GWB is a long-standing respected member of the community and legal profession with a proud history of leadership.
-GWB’s attorneys have served or will serve as President of DRI – The Voice of the Defense Bar, Federation of Defense and Corporate Counsel, International Association of Defense Counsel, Transportation Lawyers Association, Insuralex, South Carolina Bar, South Carolina Defense Trial Attorneys’ Association, Greenville County Bar Association, and Richland County Bar Association.
+Gallivan White Boyd (GWB), founded more than 70 years ago in Greenville, South Carolina, today has offices in Charleston, Columbia, and Greenville, South Carolina and Charlotte, North Carolina.
+The firm’s attorneys handle a variety of complex litigation for local and national clients.
+GWB is a long-standing respected member of the legal community with a proud history of professional leadership.
+Attorneys have served and continue to serve on the boards of DRI – The Voice of the Defense Bar, Federation of Defense and Corporate Counsel, International Association of Defense Counsel, Transportation Lawyers Association, Insuralex, South Carolina Bar, South Carolina Defense Trial Attorneys’ Association (SCDTAA), Greenville County Bar Association and the Richland County Bar Association.

 Main Areas of Practice: